ahmed-osman3/Ahmed-AirBNB-Project/README.md

 # Ahmed-AirBNB-Project
-Rough AirBNB project coded using Java and JavaFX. /br/ Requires OpenCSV and JavaFX 18.
+Rough AirBNB project coded using Java and JavaFX. <br />
+Requires OpenCSV and JavaFX 18.